Gladei & Partners > Chisinau, Moldova > Firm Profile

 Operating and Divesting from a Company

-Beside traditional operational requirements, referring to having a proper book-keeping and reporting, employment and labor immigration, complying with customer protection, product safety and competition requirements, the newer requirements the Moldovan companies have to pay proper care of refer to personal data protection (including registration as data operators), know-your-customer and other AML/TF requirements.
+Beside traditional operational requirements, referring to having a proper book-keeping and reporting, employment and labor immigration, complying with customer protection, product safety and competition requirements, the newer requirements the Moldovan companies have to pay proper care or refer to personal data protection (including registration as data operators), know-your-customer and other AML/TF requirements.
 Non-banking financial intermediaries (‘non-banking credit organizations’) have also to put in place internal control and risk management systems and have the well-designed administrative framework.
-Banks are to comply with the NBM prudential regulations inspired from Basel III, while insurance companies are on the way to adopt the Solvency II Directive.
+Banks are to comply with the NBM prudential regulations inspired from Basel III, while insurance companies are on the way to fully adopt the Solvency II Directive, partially being already implemented via the Law 242/2017 (on restrictions of the shareholder rights) and the Law 133/2018 (Chapter II and Art.
+144 of the Directive) .

 Antitrust clearance is mandatory and non-compliance may result in severe sanctions.
-Under the Moldovan law, an economic concentration exists where (i) the combined aggregate turnover of all the companies concerned is more than MDL 25 million (ca. EUR$1.3m) in the previous year, and (ii) there are at least two companies involved in the economic concentration which had separately a turnover greater than MDL 10 million (ca. EUR0.5m) in the previous year.
+Under the Moldovan law, an economic concentration generally exists where (i) the combined aggregate turnover of all the companies concerned is more than MDL 25 million (ca. EUR$1.3m) in the previous year, and (ii) there are at least two companies involved in the economic concentration which had separately a turnover greater than MDL 10 million (ca. EUR0.5m) in the previous year.
+As of March 2019, though, different financial thresholds may be provided for in the mass-media legislation.
 The notification with the Competition Council shall be filed before the implementation of the share transfer or similar transaction, implementation meaning the conclusion of the agreement, the announcement of the public bid or the acquisition of a controlling interest.

 Roger Gladei, Managing Partner